eiffelqiu/turmali/README.md

 ![Turmali Logo](turmali.png "Turmali Logo")

-## Turmali is a website building language.
+## Turmali is a simple language through learning compiler theory

 	▪ As in Python, blocks of code are delimited by their indentation.
 	▪ Classes are declared with the class keyword.